Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

-The algorithm first determines the waypoint corresponding to the planner action (lines 3-12).
-If distance to the goal is low, the goal itself is used as the waypoint to avoid repeatedly oscillating around it.
+A waypoint list generation example is shown in Figure~\ref{fig:mission_plan}.
+The algorithm, which we describe at a high level due to space limitations, takes as input the action $\alpha$, glider position $\mathbf{p}_0$, the position of the current goal $\mathbf{p}_\text{goal}^{\text{curr}}$, the position of the next goal $\mathbf{p}_\text{goal}^{\text{next}}$, the goal tolerance radius $\rho$, the waypoint distance $\rho_\text{wpt}$, and number of backup waypoints $n_\text{bck}$.
+The algorithm first determines the waypoint corresponding to the planner action.
+If distance to the goal is low, the goal itself is used as the waypoint to avoid oscillating around it.
 Otherwise, the waypoint is set along the heading of the planner action at the specified waypoint distance.
-Backup waypoints towards the current goal and, if required, the next goal (lines 13-14) are added.

-The bearings for the backup waypoints are computed starting from the last waypoint (line 17).
-Additional backup waypoints towards a particular goal are not necessary if the previous waypoint is already within the same goal region (lines 18-19), and this serves as the loop termination condition.
-As mentioned, the bearing to the goal is used as the heading for the backup waypoints.
-If a backup waypoint overshoots the goal region, it is replaced with the goal itself (lines 22-23).
+Backup waypoints towards the current goal and, if required, the next goal are added.
+The bearings for the backup waypoints are computed starting from the previous waypoint.
+Additional backup waypoints towards a particular goal are not necessary if the previous waypoint is already within the same goal region.
+If a backup waypoint overshoots the goal region, it is replaced with the goal itself.